semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 ### Sample Azure Pipelines configuration snippet

 This configuration snippet is tested with hosted Azure runners.
 If you are using self-hosted runners, you may need to make adjustments to ensure that the necessary software is available.
+Consult [Semgrep with self-hosted Ubuntu runners in Azure Pipelines](/kb/semgrep-ci/azure-self-hosted-ubuntu) for a starting point.

 <Tabs
     defaultValue="azure-semgrep"